 This is the best Kettle Corn recipe that we have ever known, and it’s super easy to make.
 Here in Indiana, we call this popcorn Midwestern Sugar Corn – a simple, summer sweet snack is sure to be a home run with your crew.
 The ingredients are simple – sugar, sea salt, a good oil and great popcorn kernels.

-David and I made this recipe for our family’s Sunday movie night tradition, where we are pairing popcorn and cocktails with our favorite films - and this one is always a hit when we're watching baseball films.
-So, here is our Kettle Corn-inspired movie snack and drink pairing:
+David and I made this recipe for our family’s Sunday movie night tradition, where we are pairing popcorn recipes and popcorn snacks with our favorite films – and this one is always a hit when we’re watching baseball films.
+What is your favorite summer-inspired movie to watch?
+For us, here is our Kettle Corn-inspired movie and movie snack pairing suggestion:

 MOVIE: Bull Durham (1988).
 The conversations on the mound.
 The tricks for getting out of a slump.
 Which hand to swing with in a fight.
 “Bull Durham” is a movie that shows the romance and madness of baseball better than any movie ever has, and the cast is spectacular.